Nuitka/Nuitka-website/doc/posts/nuitka-release-0530.rst

  Organisational
 ****************

--  There is now a pull request template for Github when used.
+-  There is now a pull request template for GitHub when used.

 -  Deprecating the ``--python-version`` argument which should be replaced by using ``-m nuitka`` with the correct Python version.
    Outputs have been updated to recommend this one instead.

--  Make automatic import sorting and autoformat tools properly executable on Windows without them changing new lines.
+-  Make automatic import sorting and auto-format tools properly executable on Windows without them changing new lines.

 -  The documentation was updated to prefer the call method with ``-m